Methane (CH4) is an important greenhouse gas and a common trace component of groundwater.

 Aquiclude and thermal waters from the Carboniferous and Triassic have concentrations in excess of 1500 µg l-1 (Darling and Gooddy, 2006).

-BGS scientists are building on our previous work and surveying methane concentrations (and other chemical parameters) in groundwater in a range of UK aquifers.
+BGS scientists are building on our previous work and surveying methane concentrations (and other chemical parameters) in groundwater in a range of UK aquifers for the National Baseline Methane Survey of UK groundwaters.

 Methane becomes an explosive hazard at concentrations of 5–15% by volume in air.

-Assuming complete outgassing from water, this requires a minumum dissolved methane concentration of 1600 µg l-1.
+Assuming complete outgassing from water, this requires a minimum dissolved methane concentration of 1600 µg l-1.

 This figure is considerably above the general methane baseline (see above), but concentrations of up to ten times higher have been found in tunnels drilled in organic-rich shales.